 We don't expect VA panels to experience burn-in, as the VA panel in our long-term test appears immune.

-The Q80T has an excellent response time.
+The Samsung Q80T has excellent response time.
 There should be very little blur trail behind fast-moving objects; however, there's significant overshoot in some transitions, which is more visible when using the motion interpolation feature to interpolate up to 120Hz.

 If you want an even quicker response time, check out the LG CX OLED.